Kiwi Pies returns from the ashes - fans snap them up

 After months of patience from the community, Kiwi Pies’ reopening week produced record sales.

 “The local tradies have been amazing and their input was invaluable.
-Our staff all stayed and waited it out which was fantastic, they are a great team,” Nicola say.
+Our staff all stayed and waited it out which was fantastic, they are a great team,” Nicola said.

 “To all the community, our first week open was amazing.
 The response was overwhelming and such lovely positive feedback, thanks to one and all.
 It has been great to see our regulars who have been our backbone for 15 years.